 Community Outreach ISAP reaches out by opening to the general public its regular lectures and special programs such as the Jungian Odyssey; the Zürich Lecture Series; Basic Jung; C.G.
 Jung Entdecken; and the Märztagung.
 These and other continuing education programs are designed for general interest, as well as for professionals within and outside of the field of psychology.
 Our Counseling Service holds confidential, cost-free consultations leading to referrals for analysis, psychotherapy, or counseling in many different languages and at reasonable rates.
 Become a Donor To continue flourishing, ISAP relies on the support of friends.
 Donations and legacy bequeathments made through AGAP are exempt from general communal, cantonal, and federal tax in Switzerland.
 Donations and legacy bequeathments made through JITZ-the Foundation for Jungian International Training Zurich-are eligible for tax exemption in the USA.
-To find out about our special projects and needs, and how to donate, contact our treasurer, christa.robinson@isapzurich.com ISAPZURICH Counseling Service - Referral for analysis, psychotherapy, and counseling in many languages and at reasonable rates - Initial consultation cost free - Appointments: T: +41 (076) 366 76 30 counseling.service@isapzurich.com
+To find out about our special projects and needs, and how to donate, contact our treasurer: christa.robinson@isapzurich.com ISAP7URICH Counseling Service - Referral for analysis, psychotherapy, and counseling in many languages and at reasonable rates - · Initial consultation cost free - Appointments: T: +41 (076) 366 76 30 counseling.service@isapzurich.com

-Imagination

-Unterwegs zu den inneren Bildern

-14. März 2020 www.isapzurich.com

-ANMELDUNG
+ARZ Krisen und Neubeginn

+Abwarten.
+Rückzug, Mut zum Aufbruch

-+41 (0)76 380 34 43 maerztagung@isapzurich.com
+13. März 2021 www.isapzurich.com ANMELDUNG +41 (0)76 380 34 43 maerztagung@isapzurich.com

 Basic Jung

 A Series of Public Lectures basicjung@isapzurich.com

 C.G.
 Jung Entdecken

 eine Serie öffentlicher Vorlesungen jungentdecken@isapzurich.com

-The Jungian Odyssey Series, Volumes I-VII WWW.SPRINGJOURNALANDBOOKS.COM
+The Jungian Odyssey Series, Volumes I-VII Published by Spring and Journal Books Available at Amazon